stjordanis/topologies/distributed_unet/README.md

 Within the cloned directory 'unet', open `settings_dist.py` and replace the current addresses:ports in the `ps_hosts` and `worker_hosts` lists with the appropriate addresses:ports for your cluster.

 Depending on your hardware, you may need to modify the NUM_INTRA_THREADS value.
 This code was developed on Intel KNL and SKL servers having 68 and 56 cores each, so intra-op thread values of 57 and 50 were most ideal.
 Please note that maxing out the NUM_INTRA_THREADS value may result in segmentation faults or other memory issues.
+It is recommended to turn off hyper-threading to prevent resource exhaustion.

 Note that a natural consequence of synchronizing updates across several workers is a proportional decrease in the number of weight updates per epoch and slower convergence.
 To combat this slowdown and reduce the training time in multi-node execution, we default to a large initial learning rate which decays as the model trains.
 This learning rate is also contained in `settings_dist.py`.